alifiroozi80/CKA/CKA/README.md

 1) Create PV
     * Data is stored on the local machine
 2) Create PVC
-3) Create Deployment to use Volume
+3) Create a Deployment to use Volume

 ### Create PersistentVolume